TCT-INFN-Firenze/.github/profile/README.md

    ```bash
    ssh-keygen -t ed25519 -C "github_email@example.com"
    ```
+   The passphrase will be asked whenever it is required to access the key.
+It is optional.

 3. **Add the SSH Key to GitHub**:
    - Open GitHub, click on your profile picture, and go to **Settings**.